- Repair & Care

-New for 2013 New front and rear styling that follows Mazda's latest design direction update the appearance of the CX-9.
+New front and rear styling that follows Mazda's latest design direction update the appearance of the CX-9.
 Inside, new features include a standard 5.8-inch touch-screen that can display incoming text messages when a compatible smartphone is connected, as well as send predetermined replies.
 Rear parking sensors are newly optional.

 ExteriorThe CX-9 has sleeker lines and a sportier look than most crossovers, especially large three-row ones.
 Exterior features include: